 Jill Swasey, MRAG America’s Director of Fisheries Technical Division, served as the key analytical consultant in the development of a new report that combines data of five leading sustainability NGOs for first time.

-Seafood Sourcing Auditor
+Seafood Sourcing Program Officer

 Mr. Hannah has been working for MRAG Americas, Inc. as a Seafood Sourcing Auditor since January 2019.
 Previously, Benjamin worked as a subcontractor performing audits for MRAG.
 He graduated with a BS degree from the University of Massachusetts Boston in May of 2018.
 His studies were focused on Marine Science where he worked closely with bivalve mollusks and aquaculture.
 Benjamin originates from a commercial fishing family and has spent the majority of his life commercially fishing and practicing sustainability.

 MRAG Americas is recruiting for several Marine Stewardship Council (MSC) Chain of Custody Auditors.
 The successful applicants would perform Chain of Custody audits, write reports and help maintain client relationships.
 MRAG Americas will provide training.
 We are looking for auditors in the following locations:

 We currently anticipate an average of 3-4 days’ work per month, with the potential of increasing days as our client list and program grows.
 This is a contract position.

 Position Title: MSC Chain of Custody Auditor